 - Once we have agreed a formal Quote we ask for a deposit of 20% of the full price to confirm a booking

-- We expect full payment by the first day of your trek
+- We expect full payment 7 Days before the first day of your Mountain Trek

 - Payment can be made through PayPal, Cheque, Cash or Bank Transfer.